rpy2/rpy2/doc/source/robjects.rst

 Finding where an R symbol is coming from
 ----------------------------------------

-Knowning which object is effectively considered when a given symbol is resolved can of much importance in R, as the number of packages attached grows and the use of the namespace accessors "::" and ":::" is not so frequent.
+Knowing which object is effectively considered when a given symbol is resolved can be of much importance in R, as the number of packages attached grows and the use of the namespace accessors "::" and ":::" is not so frequent.